Deepfake Caricatures: Amplifying attention to artifacts increases deepfake detection by humans and machines: Model specification

 \subsection{Learning and Optimization}

-Training this framework is done in two phases.
-We first train the classification pipeline (Stem, Artifact Attention Module and Classifier) without the Caricature Module.
-We then freeze the classification pipeline and train the caricature module on a motion magnification task, before combining everything together to generate caricatures.
+Training is done in two phases: we first train the classification pipeline (Stem, Artifact Attention Module and Classifier), then freeze the classification pipeline and train the caricature module on a motion magnification task, before combining everything together to generate caricatures.

 \textbf{Classification pipeline.} Our CariNets were separately trained on the DeepFake Detection Challenge (DFDCp) dataset, FaceForensics++, CelebDFv2 and DeeperForensics.
 For all datasets, we train on videos from the training set and evaluate on the validation or test set.
 We randomly sampled 32 frames from videos during training.
 Fake videos are over-represented in these datasets, so we oversampled real videos during training to achieve real/fake balance.
 Our CariNets were optimized with Rectified Adam \cite{liu2019variance} with the LookAhead optimizer \cite{zhang2019lookahead}.
 We use a batch size of 32 and an initial learning rate of 0.001.
 Cosine annealing learning rate scheduling was applied with half period of 100 epochs.
 We chose an early stopping strategy, stopping if validation accuracy stagnates in a 10 epoch window.
 We apply flipping (probability 0.5) and random cropping (224x224) augmentations.
 The full loss corresponds to the sum of the loss from the Classifier and Artifact Attention modules (described above).